view bucket

 Consult your doctor if there is persistence or worsening of the condition, if you have urinary retention, kidney stones, urinary stones, sudden inability to urinate, and hematuria (blood in urine).

-Available Medicine for Benign prostatic hyperplasia
+Available Medicine for Benign Prostatic Hyperplasia

 Xatral SR 5mg